weierophinney/grumpy-phpunit/test-doubles.markdown

         $this->assertEquals(2, $foo->bar());
     }

+[TechEdit - This causes a fatal error since stdClass doesn't have a bar method,
+    better to use a Foo class or something else?]

 There are a number of values that we can use for expects():

 * *$this->any()* won't care how many times you run it, and the choice of lazy